Home Status Check Payment Dates SRD Grant Latest News Check Status β†’

 ❓ Frequently Asked Questions

-• No. You apply once and your application stays active.
-SASSA checks your eligibility automatically every month.
-You only need to reapply if SASSA cancelled your application entirely β€” which is rare.
-If you are simply Declined for a month, that is normal and does not require reapplication.
+• No. You apply once and your application stays active indefinitely.
+SASSA checks your eligibility automatically every single month.
+You only need to reapply if SASSA cancelled your application entirely (which is rare and different from being declined).
+A decline for one month is not a cancellation - it just means you did not qualify for that specific month.

 πŸ“‹ Other SASSA Grants